 Important Note: The information provided on this website is subject to change.
 The University Calendar is the final authority on university fees and regulations.

 PhD: 4 years

-January 31 for Fall and Spring admissionFunding:
+January 31 for admission to the Fall and Spring admissionFunding: